Skip to the content.

 Git is the version control system that manages the code for Sunrise CMS.

 Git can run on Windows, Mac, and Linux.
-You can install it using an install on the Git website, or from most package managers.
+You can install it using an installer from the Git website, or from most package managers.

 > sudo apt install git